MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 **Cell.ts** — Helper class.
 Provides grid coordinates to keep track of a cell on the board.

- At this point you’ll have cells spawning in the world
+ At this point, you’ll have cells spawning in the world.

  ## Build (Long Tutorial)
 Procedurally generate a maze from the board and access a cell to place items.